Childbirth: Quick facts for the UK

 These conditions are common and are either preventable or treatable.
 If you experience any of them, do not put up with them, reach out for help.

 • Pelvic floor and abdominal muscles are the two areas most affected by pregnancy and birth.
 The pelvic floor is in charge of pee, poo and sex.
-The pelvic floor and abdominals together create a pressure cylinder for core strength, needed for posture, movement & fitness.
+The pelvic floor and abdominals together create a pressure cylinder for core strength, needed for posture, movement and fitness.
 These eight short videos explain perinatal pelvic health.

 • Abdominals are affected by pregnancy and also by tummy separation (diastasis recti) and C-section.